You would never believe how much green tea impacts your health and well-being!

 One story goes that ShenNung, a Chinese Emperor, discovered it one day by drinking some water when a bloom from the camellia sinensism fell into his glass and seasoned his beverage.

 He loved the taste and quickly advised his gatekeepers to discover the tea and thus green tea was found.

-Another variant is of Shien Non Shei, a run of the mill Chinese man, who unintentionally tastes the leaves of the camellia sinensism or tea plant.
-He adored the taste so much that he heated up the leaves in high temp water and began to expend it.
+Another variant is of Shien Non Shei, a run of the mill Chinese man, who unintentionally tasted the leaves of the camellia sinensism or tea plant.
+He adored the taste so much that he heated up the leaves in high temp water and began to drink it.

-The development of green tea from Asia to Europe and America has been slow.
+The transportation of green tea from Asia to Europe and America has been slow.
 During a visit to Asia, the European dealers were first familiar with tea in the sixteenth century.

 They were quickly impressed by the beverage and took it to their countries and later on turned into an essential commodity for them.

 The medical advantages of green tea are essentially because of its antioxidants that originate from its caffeine, catechin polyphenols, and theanine content.

 Just some of the health advantages originating from its antioxidants are recorded below:

 Green tea protects the body from urinary tract diseases and strengthens kidney health and capacity.

 The antimicrobial impacts of green tea on Escherichia coli, a type of bacteria, help keep your gastrointestinal tract nice and clean.
 Green tea contains high measures of EGC, which kills the bacteria in the urinary tract.